Last Updated on February 23, 2024 by Carne Diem

 Method: Stovetop or grillJump to Recipe

 Arepas are a staple of cuisine throughout many of the Northern South American nations such as Venezuela and Colombia.
 These corn patties consisting of ground maize or corn flour are cooked and then stuffed with an assortment of meats and fillings.
 For our Venezuelan Shredded Beef Arepas we chose to fill the arepas with Carne Mechada, another classic Venezuelan dish.
+Carne Mechada is similar to Mexican Carne Picado, but the slices of steak are replaced with tender shredded beef.
 The juicy, tender shredded beef makes for a perfect filling for the arepas.

 Making the Venezuelan Shredded Beef Arepas